-Summer is already here, presenting a ton of adventures you can have with your dog.
-But with summer comes high temperatures, which can be dangerous to dogs and cats.
-The most common things to watch out for are hot asphalt, dehydration and heatstroke which is often overlooked by pet owners.
+Summer allows for many adventures you can have with your dog.
+But it also means high temperatures, which can be dangerous to dogs and cats.
+The most common things to watch out for are hot asphalt, dehydration and heatstroke.

 The best way to avoid heatstroke in dogs is to provide them with a way to cool down, and there's nothing better than a dog pool placed in a shadow for your pooch to relax in.
 Dogs and their owners who have a large pool in the backyard are even luckier.
 Swimming in the pool does not only provide relief from heat for the dog, but it's good for their health, too.

-You probably already have pool safety taken care of for your whole human family, but what about your four-legged canine and feline companions?
-Your fence that keeps out children may not keep out furry friends, but there are pool dangers lurking around that you may not have considered.
-Here are 7 pool safety tips for pet owners of dogs and cats so you can enjoy a carefree summer.
+You probably already have pool safety taken care of for your whole human family, but what about your pets?
+That fence which keeps out children may not keep out dogs and cats, and there are certain pool dangers that you may not have considered.

 7 Pool Safety Tips for Dogs and Cats

 CPR (Cardiopulmonary Resuscitation) is not just for people.
 It can be successfully performed on any mammal including dogs and cats.
 Should the unimaginable happen, you need to be prepared to provide aid in the event of an emergency.
 Mammal CPR is basically the same for any species.
 Here's a dog CPR guide you can investigate for more details, but the basics are like so:

 - Lay pet down on their right side.